Sleep Therapy for the Frequent Traveller

 Business travel can be a worry and getting a good night’s sleep while on a business trip can make the idea of travel stressful.
 If you know that sleep is essential for you, and you know that travel will make it difficult to keep up with your plan for a regular sleep schedule, try to see what specific parts of travel interfere with sleep and minimize those as much as possible.

-If your travel is across time zones and if night is day when it should be dark, your body is having some trouble adjusting to the changes.
+If you travel across time zones and if itis day when it should be dark, your body has trouble adjusting to the changes.
 Jet lag is worse when we travel from west to east because it is usually harder to fall asleep too early than it is to stay awake later than usual.
 Avoid dehydration by drinking water to help your body adjust, but don't drink caffeine or alcohol, because those will interfere with sleep.
 Exercise regularly and spend as much time outside in the sunlight if you are having trouble adjusting to a new time zone.

 If you have trouble sleeping in a strange environment regularly, try to bring some familiar things.
 Your own pillow or blanket, for instance, can make the bed feel more comfortable, and try to eliminate noise and light as much as possible.
 But keep the temperature in the room as close to your “night-time usual” as you can.

 However, what if your sleep disorder is more than what is caused by a time zone change, unfamiliar surroundings, or a sudden change in the light?
 What if you have sleep apnea, insomnia or are under treatment to help with snoring, or are concerned that you are having difficulties with breathing at night.